 Tax on salary is tiered from 5% – 20% and is based on salary (same as regular pay).

 Taxable salary includes basic remuneration, wages, bonuses, overtime and other allowances.
 The tax on salary should be withheld from the paycheck by the employer on behalf of the employee.
 The tax is due to the General Department of Taxation by the 20th calendar day of the month, following the salary payment.
 If this falls on a holiday or weekend, then the payment is due the following business day.

 Social Insurance (SI) for Foreign Employees

 Beyond the compulsory National Social Security Fund (NSSF), there is no legal requirement for insurance.
 However, employers tend to offer GPA, H&S and life insurance.

 - Manual laborers must be paid at least twice per month and paydays must not be more than 16 days apart.

 - Regular employees must be paid at least once a month.

 - Any employee working on a commission basis must be paid at least once every three months.

 Payslips can be provided digitally or on paper.
 In practice, it is usually provided digitally.

-The Ministry of Labor issues a Prakas each year outlining the number and dates of paid public holidays.
-Starting in 2020, there are approximately 22 public holidays.
-If such a holiday falls on a Sunday, employees must be given the following Monday off.
+Each year, the Ministry of Labor issues a Prakas determining the number and dates of paid public holidays.
+There are approximately 22 public holidays in Cambodia.
+If such a holiday is on a Sunday, employees must be given the following Monday off.